argoproj/argo-workflows/docs/scaling.md

 then assuming your K8S API Server can handle it:
 - Increase both `--qps` and `--burst`.
 The `qps` value indicates the average number of queries per second allowed by the K8S Client.
 The `--burst` value is the number of queries/sec the Client receives before it starts enforcing `qps`, so typically `--burst` > `qps`.

-### Container Resource Requests

-If you observe the Controller using its total allocated CPU or memory, you should increase those.

 ## Sharding